Skip to main content

 Managing the Insulin-Aromatase Connection

-Chronically elevated insulin is a potent catalyst for fat storage, particularly the that is so rich in aromatase.
+Chronically elevated insulin is a potent catalyst for fat storage, particularly the visceral fat that is so rich in aromatase.
 Therefore, a diet designed to manage estrogen must first be a diet that manages insulin.
 This involves prioritizing foods that have a minimal impact on blood glucose.

 • High-Fiber Foods ∞ Soluble and insoluble fiber, found in vegetables, legumes, and whole grains, slows the absorption of glucose into the bloodstream, preventing sharp insulin spikes.
 Fiber also binds to estrogen in the digestive tract, facilitating its excretion.